albanpuech/risky-biscuits-project/README.md

 The resulting plots show a smaller ABV for the users living in a dry climate than for the ones living in temperate or continental climates.
 This is true for both the best beers and the most reviewed beers.

-This seems counterintuitive as one could think people living in a colder climate drink beers that are lighter and not too alcoholic to create a warming sensation, whereas in a dry climate they drink beers with a higher ABV to provide a sensation of coziness.
-This is, in fact, not the case here as the only climate we have that is in the dry scheme is the BSk climate which is a cold climate.
+This seems counterintuitive as one could think people living in a colder climate drink beers that are stronger to create a warming sensation, whereas in a dry climate, they drink beers with a lower ABV as they consume beers as a refreshing drink.
+However, opposing dry and cold does not really make sense here since the only dry climate that we have is the Bsk climate which is a cold climate.

 <p align="center">
   <br>